Helping people win with money in Kenya

 As many of you know, Bob and I are both British, but we live in Kenya, Africa.
 I am a Primary School teacher and Bob is a Pastor.
-For many years now, Bob and I have been on different pages re our finances, and it was a huge burden for me to live with someone who is so generous with his cash when I know that he is in debt himself!
+For many years now, Bob and I have been on different pages re our finances.
+It was a huge burden for me to live with someone who is so generous with his cash when I know that he is in debt himself!

-Back in July, Bob listened to The Total Money Makeover by Dave Ramsey and we are finally getting on the same page!
+Back in July, Bob listened to The Total Money Makeover by Dave Ramsey.
+It was a game changer.
+Finally, we are getting on the same page!
 We have even started budgeting together and are on a mission to pay the $15, 400 of debt that we have.

 One of the things that really used to bother me, was that people would knock on our door and beg for money.
 Bob would give them $200 to pay for their child to go to school or help pay medical bills and so forth.
 Although I didn’t mind him giving money away, the part I did mind was that he was in debt himself.
 As my good friend, Jason Butler, once told me, Bob needs to look after his family first.
 Thankfully we have just turned a corner and here is the story…